 Two new issues were developed in the 2019 CHNA process which differ from the ones listed in the 2016 CHNA.
-These issues are discussed below and will be addressed going forward, although the planning process is ongoing, and subject to change as conditions related to Covid-19 impact these matters.
+Additional issues related to homelessness and coordinated care of Social Determinants of Health (SDOH) arose in 2020, and efforts to deal with these are discussed below.
+They will continue to be addressed going forward, although the planning process is ongoing, and subject to change as conditions related to Covid-19 impact these matters.
+As noted in earlier sections, the influence of the Covid-19 pandemic suffuses all aspects of the hospital's operation.

-8. Homeless Issues - The problem of homeless populations in SOH's service area is larger than the hospital can resolve on its own, but as a point of initial contact with many homeless people, SOH can serve as a referral and coordination resource to assist homeless service agencies in providing solutions to those who need them.
-Recent propositions have passed providing new funding for homeless programs, and opportunities to assist in the development of new options and services may present new options for SOH participation.

-SOH's Plan will focus on City and County innovations to assist currently homeless residents of the PSA to find housing and supportive services to facilitate their re-entry into mainstream housing, employment, and mental health status.
+- 8. Homeless Issues The problem of homeless populations in SOH's service area is larger than the hospital can resolve on its own, but as a point of initial contact with many homeless people, SOH can serve as a referral and coordination resource to assist homeless service agencies in providing solutions to those who need them.
+As was noted earlier, discharges of patients with "homeless" listed as their zip code represented over 6% of total discharges at SOH.
+Recent votes on propositions addressing homeless issues have passed, providing new funding for homeless programs, and opportunities to assist in the development of new options and services may present new options for SOH participation. - SOH's Plan will focus on City and County innovations to assist currently homeless residents of the PSA in finding housing and supportive services to facilitate their re-entry into mainstream housing, employment, and mental health status.
 These programs are still in development, and the ultimate availability of housing options beyond the known Covid-19 interim solutions as of this report date will influence SOH's ability to participate in referral and treatment programs.
 Until more concrete programs are defined, and participation regulations clarified, SOH will continue to monitor plans and refer homeless patients treated at the hospital to existing service providers as appropriate.

-9. Chronic Care Management - Many of the ills that are common in the area's population, such as diabetes, obesity, high blood pressure, and cardiac disease are lifestyle- and chronic-disease related, so although they typically present at the hospital in acute status, they are controllable in outpatient settings once the patient is stabilized.
-Many healthcare organizations are starting to address these Social Determinants of Health (SDOH), realizing that managing the conditions that create these health problems can be done in home-based settings.
+SOH will continue to coordinate with various local, county and state agencies to find appropriate placements for unhoused patients arriving at the hospital, and work with local fire and police agencies to help them manage their encounters with homeless persons - 9.
+Chronic Care Management Many of the ills that are common in the area's population, such as diabetes, obesity, high blood pressure, and cardiac disease are lifestyle- and chronic-disease related, so although they typically present at the hospital in acute status, they are controllable in outpatient settings once the patient is stabilized.
+Many healthcare organizations are starting to address these Social Determinants of Health (SDOH), realizing that managing the conditions that create these health problems can often be done in home-based settings.
 The hospital has a vested interest in assisting other providers to manage their clients, to minimize the number of re-admissions and complications that compromise patient health.